 Figure 19 illustrates VNH's share price and NAV total return performances in comparison with those of its country specialists: Asia Pacific ex Japan peer group, the VN All-Share, VN30, MSCI Vietnam and MSCI Emerging markets indices.
-An obvious feature of Figure 19 is the negative performance of VNH, its peers and the Vietnamese market over the last 12 months, which as we discussed in our December 2022 note may have been a function of negative sentiment towards Asia, itself a function of Chinese lockdowns, a slowing global economy, rising interest rates and, to a certain extent, negative sentiment towards growth.
+An obvious feature of Figure 19 is the negative performance of VNH, its peers and the Vietnamese market over the last 12 months, which as we discussed in our December 2022 note was a function of negative sentiment towards Asia, itself a function of Chinese lockdowns, a slowing global economy, rising interest rates and, to a certain extent, negative sentiment towards growth.

-Figure 18: VNH's NAV performance relative to the VN All-Share and VN 30 Indices - rebased to 100 over five years to 31 May 2023 and with the Chinese economy now open again, VNH's manager expects that Vietnam should once again be able to benefit from its long-term structural growth story.
-One positive factor, identified by the manager, is that recent months have seen net-foreign buying in the Vietnamese stock market.
+While there is the further potential for rising interest rates in the US (traditionally a headwind for emerging Asian economies), the pace of these should slow and with the Chinese economy now open again, Vietnam should once again be able to benefit from its long-term structural growth story, which remains intact.
+One positive factor is that recent months have seen net-foreign buying in the Vietnamese stock market.